-That's why Touch No One is more than a cut above the norm - that, and
+No One is more than a cut above the norm - that, and its

-its inclusion of an investigative mystery element that keeps readers involved in
+inclusion of an investigative mystery element that keeps readers

-a winding plot centered around a host of not just technological wonders, but
+involved in a winding plot centered around a host of not just

-enhancements that reduce human beings, and much more.
-The title Touch
+reduce human beings, and much more.
+The title Touch No One is

-No One is just one indicator of something special: a standout in
+just one indicator of something special: a standout in a realm

 to the end.